 }

 • Data Type Incompatibility between MongoDB and Redshift: Not all data types of MongoDB are compatible with Redshift.
-ObjectId, Regular Expression, Javascript are not supported by Redshift.
+ObjectId, Regular Expression, and JavaScript are not supported by Redshift.
 While building an ETL solution to migrate data from MongoDB to Redshift from scratch, you will have to write custom code to handle these data types.

 Image Source